visualbox/docs/configmodel/README.md

 To allow users to configure integrations or widgets a **configuration model** can be defined.
 The configuration model is a set of input elements mapped to variable names which can be accessed in the intergation or widget code.

-To define a configuration model, create a `config.json` and place it in the root directory.
+To define a configuration model, create a `config.json` and place it in the root directory or the integration or widget.

 ## Configuration Types